Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/PayeezyUpgradetoCHGuideLandingPage.md

 ---

-# Payeezy Migration
+# Payeezy Upgrade to Commerce Hub

 <!-- theme: danger -->
->  The following documentation is for **Payeezy** migration clients only.
+>  The following documentation is only for **Payeezy** merchants that are upgrading to Commerce Hub.
 See [Getting Started](?path=docs/Getting-Started/Getting-Started-General.md) for Commerce Hub integration options.

-Welcome to the Payeezy Merchant Migration Playbook.
-The playbook is a site containing information to help you upgrade to the new Commerce Hub gateway.
-These articles provide guidance on the functional and technical differences between the systems.
+Welcome to the Payeezy Merchant Upgrade to Commerce Hub Playbook.
+The playbook is a site containing information to help you move to the new Commerce Hub gateway.
+These articles provide guidance on the functional and technical differences between the platform.

 As Commerce Hub continues to grow and new features are added, the playbook will continue to expand and include the changes.